Yard1/ray-skorch/README.md

-# train-sklearn
+# ray-skorch

+*Distributed skorch on Ray Train*

+`pip install ray-skorch`

 [skorch](https://github.com/skorch-dev/skorch)-based wrapper for [Ray Train](https://docs.ray.io/en/latest/train/train.html).
 Experimental!

+> :warning: `RayTrainNeuralNet` and the rest of this package are experimental and not production ready.
+In particular, validation and error handling may be spotty.
+If you encounter any problems or have any suggestions please open an issue on GitHub.

+We are looking for feedback!
+Please let us know about your experience using ray-skorch and about any suggestions and problems you may have by opening an issue.
+We are also interested in feedback on the concept of distributed training with scikit-learn(like) interfaces itself.

+## Development

 1. Run `pip install -e .` to install necessary packages
 2. Upon push, run `./format.sh` to make sure lint changes are applied appropriately.
 3. The current working examples can be found in `examples`.

-> :warning: `RayTrainNeuralNet` and the rest of this package are experimental and not production ready.
-In particular, validation and error handling may be spotty.
-If you encounter any problems or have any suggestions please open an issue on GitHub.

 ## Known issues & missing features